SERVICE-DECLARATION-PROTOCOL

 1. A node sends a declaration message for a specific service and proves it has a minimum stake.

-2. The declaration is registered on the blockchain ledger, and the node can commence its service according to the service-specific logic.
+2. The declaration is registered on the Ledger, and the node can commence its service according to the service-specific service logic.

 3. After a service-specific service-providing time, the node confirms its activity.

-5. After the service-specific locking period, the node can send a withdrawal message, and its declaration is removed from the blockchain ledger (after the necessary retention period), meaning the node will no longer provide the service.
+5. After the service-specific locking period, the node can send a withdrawal message, and its declaration is removed from the Ledger (after necessary retention period), which means that the node will no longer provide the service.

 Service Types

-The following services are defined for service declaration:
+We define the following services which can be used for service declaration:

 class ServiceType(Enum):

 A declaration can be generated for any of the services above.
-Any declaration that is not one of the above MUST be rejected.
-The number of services MAY grow in the future.
+Any declaration that is not one of the above must be rejected.
+The number of services might grow in the future.

 Minimum Stake

-The minimum stake is a global value defining the minimum stake a node MUST have to perform any service.
+The minimum stake is a global value that defines the minimum stake a node must have to perform any service.

-The MinStake structure holds the value of the stake stake_threshold and the block number at which it was set (timestamp).
+The MinStake is a structure that holds the value of the stake stake_threshold and the block number it was set at timestamp, which is a BlockHeight at which the threshold was set; its uint64.

 class MinStake: